NewEconoLab/NNS-EN/nns_protocol.rst

 3. If anyone wants to destroy part of his or her tokens, they will be destroyed by the system.

-Once token are destroyed, they are counted into destruction pool.
+Once token is destroyed, they are counted into destruction pool.
 Assets in the destruction pool will go into the bonus pool, from which users could collect assets.

 Lock-free Bonus Collection
 --------------------------